theseus-os/Theseus/README.md

 Currently we only support building on 64-bit Debian-like Linux distributions (e.g., Ubuntu 16.04).
 You will need to install the following packages:
 `$ sudo apt-get install nasm grub-mkrescue grub-pc-bin mtools xorriso qemu`

+When you first check out the project, don't forget to checkout all the submodule repositories too:
+`$ git submodule update --init --recursive`

 To build and run Theseus in QEMU, simply run:
 `$ make run`